Want to follow along with this writing? Sign up Today, it's free and easy

 Congratulations on winning gold in scholastic.
 I have entered my art in the scholastic art and writing awards.

-over 1 year ago Beautiful and Strange said:
+almost 2 years ago Beautiful and Strange said:

 I can honestly say this is the best thing I've ever read on Figment.
 I absolutely understand why this won a Medal.